atomisticnet/aenet-lammps/README.rst

 The selected LAMMPS units should match the units of the training data that was fitted by aenet.
 In the example above, ‘metal’ units are used meaning that the aenet potentials were fitted to training data for which the energies were reported in electron-volts and the positions in Angstroms.
 If instead the training data used Hartrees and Bohrs, then the corresponding LAMMPS units should be ‘electron’.

-The notebooks can be obtained from the provided GitHub links [1] and can also be run online via Google Colaboratory [2] aenet-lammps (tutorial of short MD simulation liquid bulk water):
+The notebook can be obtained from the provided GitHub links [1] and can also be run online via Google Colaboratory [2] aenet-lammps (a tutorial of short MD simulation liquid bulk water):

 [1] https://github.com/atomisticnet/aenet-lammps/tree/master/tutorial

 [2] https://colab.research.google.com/drive/1Km8JVFM2DCeElAeE2n_WgMgLa7IU_IFh?usp=sharing